zipingwang/menu-vue-cordova/readme.txt

 cmd->node --version ->should see version info npm --version -->should see version info

+It is menu mobile web project.
+It works with OnlineOrderSignalR, OnlineOrderSignalR should running

 code->open folder->go to menu-vue-cordova folder
-in project files-NPM SCRIPTS->package.json->click dev->a web page will should on internet explorer
+in project files-NPM SCRIPTS->package.json->click dev->click arrow on the right side, a web page will should on internet explorer

+see also readme.txt in OnlineOrderSignalR project. should have a menu.mdb, see web.config in OnlineOrderSignalR project